g-k-l/dsi-arxiv-recommender/README.md

 - ~1:10 PM 10/1/2016: Found the bug in xml_parser.py.
 When getting title using a root from an elementtree i.e. title = root.find('...').
 Even though title.text contains the title string, bool(title) returns False.
 Hence the get\_title function always returns None, causing me grief.
 Fix: use if title is not None instead.
 - ~2:30 PM 10/1/2016: finished a script for fixing the titles.
 Currently running.
 - ~8:00 PM 10/1/2016: Started training first model.
 Unpacking source files.
 Completed database population.
+- ~1:20 PM 10/3/2016: Unpacking complete.
+Processing content and putting it on postgres (very slow... will take days to finish. how to make this faster?)

 ##Misc.
 Notes
 - arXiv changed its identifier scheme on March 2007.
 See https://arxiv.org/help/arxiv_identifier